helmutkemper/iotmaker.docker.builder/doc.md

 ## type [BlkioStats](<https://github.com/helmutkemper/iotmaker.docker.builder/blob/main/typeBlkioStats.go#L7-L17>)

-BlkioStats stores All IO service stats for data read and write.
-This is a Linux specific structure as the differences between expressing block I/O on Windows and Linux are sufficiently significant to make little sense attempting to morph into a combined structure.
+BlkioStats stores All IO service stats for data read and write\.
+This is a Linux specific structure as the differences between expressing block I/O on Windows and Linux are sufficiently significant to make little sense attempting to morph into a combined structure\.

 ```go
 type BlkioStats struct {